GLENNXV/CS1XA3/project01/README.md

 * Decrypt the files by swap back their original filename extensions refers to extEncrypt.log

 Execution:
-* execute this feature by entering 'encryp&decryp' as argument1.
+* execute this feature by entering 'enp&dep' as argument1.
 * Or follow the instructions instead

 Reference: some code was taken from [Pending](about:blank)